JamieMason/syncpack/README.md

 - The versions of every other dependency in the monorepo (eg `lodash`) are the same across every package including `@alpha/server` and `@alpha/ui`.

+### `versionOverrides`

+Provides a way to globally pin a dependency's version in all packages across the monorepo, overriding any prior setting for that package's version in either `versionGroups` or any of the `package.json` file.

 ## 🕵🏾‍♀️ Resolving Packages

 package.json files are resolved in this order of precendence: